 Research Experiences for Undergraduates

-Each summer, eight students will be selected from a national pool to spend nine weeks at the Shannon Point Marine Center working with faculty supervisors in designing and conducting the research projects.
-At the end of the session, students will produce a written and an oral report based on the results of their research.
-In the past, student research projects have included work on productivity and nutrient cycling in local watershed systems; marine microbial ecology; marine chemical ecology; physiology of symbiosis; ecology and physiology of seaweeds; larval development, physiology, ecology; morphology of marine invertebrates; and environmental toxicology.
+Each summer, eight selected students spent nine weeks at the Shannon Point Marine Center conducting original research with a faculty adviser.
+At the end of the session, students produced a written and an oral report based on the results of their research.
+Student research projects have included work on productivity and nutrient cycling in local watershed systems; ocean acidification; marine microbial ecology; marine chemical ecology; physiology of symbiosis; ecology and physiology of seaweeds; larval development, physiology, ecology; and environmental toxicology.

 Funding from the U.S. National Science Foundation provides participant financial support including:

 - A $675 food allowance.
 Participants are responsible for purchasing and preparing their own food.
 There is a well-equipped kitchen facility for that purpose.

 - Housing in the SPMC dormitory

 The application process for the 2021 REU program (with program dates of June 17 – August 15) will open in December 2020.
 Application instructions can be found here.
 Application deadline will be February 14, 2021.